Makoto Shichida: Founder of the SHICHIDA Method of Education

 Makoto Shichida

-The Shichida Method emphasises the importance of the parent-child bond and its ability to impact the quality of learning in early childhood.
+The Shichida Method emphasises the importance of the parent-child bond.
+This bond has a huge impact on the quality of learning in early childhood.

-Makoto felt that all children are born with unique abilities which are innate and easy to develop with proper training and parental guidance.
+Makoto felt that all children are born with unique abilities which are innate and easy to develop.
+With proper training and parental guidance, we can draw out these abilities in all children.

-Makoto Shichida has received numerous awards for his breakthrough research including the highest honourable Merit Prize by the World Science Council, a distinguished service for World Peace Grand Knight Title in 1997 and the World Peace Prize in 1998.
+Makoto Shichida has received numerous awards for his breakthrough research.
+These include the highest honourable Merit Prize by the World Science Council.
+He also received a Grand Knight Title for World Peace in 1997 and the World Peace Prize in 1998.
 In 2003, he was bestowed the Swedish Academy for Health and Medical Sciences Grand Prize and the Higashiku Ninomiya Invention Award.

 Translate »